 To ease installation of the seal, lubricate the stationary seat O-ring, bellows and pinion shaft with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
 Assemble the seal as follows, (see Figure 2).

 Figure 2.
 25271-192 Seal Assembly

-temperatures above 160°F (71°C).
+This seal is not designed for operation at temperatures above 160°F (71°C).
 Do not use at higher operating temperatures.